captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 But thanks be to the gods, I’m safe!

 ---

+## Ismene:

+My mind splits in pain.
+This is Antigone.

+---

 ## POETS:
-That a remarkable piece of work is man.
+What a remarkable piece of work is man.

 ---

 In the tossed waves of winter He dares the bucking back of the sea When the swells swirl heavy.

+---

 Year in year out he pummels the earth, Earth, undying, greatest of the goddesses, Pliant mother, As the plows turn her soil And the mules plod on her tireless breast.

 ---

 The birds of the air he nets and brings to earth, And the wild beasts of the hills.
-Wit nest he traps the tribe of fish from the deep, Net fingered with skill.
+With nets he traps the tribe of fish from the deep, Nets fingered with skill.

 ---